-The Declaration of Candidacy is a required form that all candidates must file in order to officially become a candidate.
-On the Declaration of Candidacy, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they request a ballot designation.
+The Declaration of Candidacy is a required form that all candidates must file to officially become a candidate.
+On the Declaration of Candidacy, candidates declare which office they are running for, how their name shall appear on the ballot, and whether they request a ballot designation.
 If a candidate requests a ballot designation, they must complete a Ballot Designation Worksheet (see section E for more information).

-The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on May 8, 2023, and an original copy with a wet signature must be delivered to the Registrar of Voters office by 5 p.m., June 2, 2023.
+The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on May 5, 2025, and an original document with a wet signature must be delivered to the Registrar of Voters' office by 5 p.m., May 30, 2025.
 Once filed with the Registrar of Voters, the Declaration of Candidacy becomes a public record and is available for viewing by the public upon request.